regehr/llvm-test-lvi/README.md

 # llvm-test-lvi

-An LLVM pass for testing the soundness of the LazyValueInfo analysis pass.
-It rewrites the code so that every integer-typed value for which a non-trivial ConstantRange can be inferred is dynamically checked that it is in the bounds specified by the interval.
+An LLVM pass for testing the soundness of the LazyValueInfo and ValueTracking analyses.
+It rewrites the code so that the compile-time dataflow facts are dynamically checked as the program executes.

 NOTE: Unless/until this patch lands, you'll need to build this pass against a patched LLVM: